berkesenturk/letter-generator/README.md

 # About

-Life is too short for cover letters and we generally use templates for that :).
-However even replacing values are a headache and I wanted to make that easier.
+Replacing values are a headache in a template article and I wanted to make that easier.
 I named this little project as Letter Generator because I want to extend with additional capabilities.
 So, don't hesitate to request it from me :)

 # How does it work?